abhyudyasangwan/Ad-Campaign-Model/README.md

 Threshold for Relevance:

 1) A CTR of less than 1% often means the ad fails to engage the audience, signaling potential issues with targeting, creatives, or messaging.
-Efficient Use of Budget:
+E

 2) Ads with CTR < 1% may waste budget on impressions without generating enough clicks, making the campaign cost-inefficient.
-Industry Benchmark:

 3) In most industries, a 1% CTR is considered the minimum benchmark for an ad to be deemed effective.